MicrosoftDocs/iis-docs/iis/develop/extending-the-management-ui/how-to-create-an-iis-manager-provider-that-uses-a-sql-database-to-store-user-credentials.md

     - Enter the following in the **Post-build event command line** box:

         [!code-console[Main](how-to-create-an-iis-manager-provider-that-uses-a-sql-database-to-store-user-credentials/samples/sample2.cmd)]
-7. OPTIONAL: Enable debugging with IIS Manager:
+7. OPTIONAL: Enable debugging with IIS
     - Click **Project**, then **SqlIisManagerDemo Properties**.
     - Click the **Debug** tab.
     - Click to select **Start External Program**, then enter the following in the text box: